Find factcheck, explanation, image, and context of quote – When you make a mistake, bow and thank it, it has taught you something new.

 Question: How do you thank a serious, costly mistake?

 Answer: You don’t thank the cost or the pain.
 You bow and thank the lesson embedded within it.
-You’re thanking the newfound knowledge, the clarity, the resilience it forced you to build.
+You’re thanking the new found insight, the clarity, the resilience it forced you to build.
 You separate the lesson from the suffering.

 Question: Could this lead to being careless or not trying to avoid mistakes?

 Answer: Quite the opposite.
-When you remove the fear and shame, you become more clear-headed and objective.
-You’re more likely to analyze what went wrong dispassionately and put systems in place to prevent it, precisely because you’re not emotionally paralyzed.
+When you remove the fear and shame, you become more clear and objective.
+You are more likely to analyze what went wrong dispassionately and put systems in place to prevent it.